 From there we headed to the Palisade Head and walked on more lava formed rocks.
 There were plenty more outstanding views of the never-ending lake from sheer cliffs.
 Donna has a fear of heights and didn’t have the right footwear—sandals—and was very careful as she walked along.

 Our final stop before getting dinner was at the Temperance River which comes out of the Brule Lake and flows into Lake Superior.
-There’s an uphill hiking trail along the river with many fast moving and amazing water falls that cutting through the million-year-old stone.
+There’s an uphill hiking trail along the river with many fast moving and amazing water falls that cuts through the million-year-old stone.
 Again, because of footwear and heights, Donna stayed behind.
 Joy waited with her and Donna told her our famous fire tower story.

 When Donna and I were first dating I climbed to the top of a secluded fire tower in Allegany State Park.
 Being the magnanimous person I am, I did this to help her conquer her fear of heights.
 To this end I took off all my clothes threw them down to her and dared her to come up and have her way with me.
 Instead, she took my clothes and ran off into the woods.
 I had to run naked through the brush to get my clothes back.
 When I caught up with her she did have her way with me, but it didn't do anything to mediate her fear of heights.